 In the Settings app, tap on the General entry.

-How do you delete apps on your iPhone or iPad?
+How to offload unused apps on your iPhone or iPad

 When it comes to apps you don’t need right now, but whose data you want to keep for later use, offloading is a great idea.
 Offloaded apps keep their Home Screen shortcuts, but a download icon is shown before the app’s name.
 This indicates the app needs to install again before you can use it and access the data you still have stored for it on your iPhone or iPad.

 We already explained in this chapter how to offload apps on iPhone or iPad manually, but there is a setting you can enable, called “Offload Unused Apps,” which does it for you automatically whenever you’re low on space.
 Open Settings, tap on General, and then access the iPhone/iPad Storage again.
 Here, check under Recommendations for the “Offload Unused Apps” entry and tap the Enable option next to it.

 A green checkmark indicates the recommendation is now enabled, which also means it’s hidden from view the next time you access the iPhone Storage.

 If you change your mind and want to disable this option, open the Settings app and tap on App Store.

 Use the switch next to “Offload Unused Apps” to disable the option.